March EDI Calendar

 March 17 – St. Patrick’s Day: Feast day of a Catholic saint who inspires cultural and religious celebrations around the world.
 Learn more at: https://www.ireland.com/en-us/things-to-do/themes/culture/st-patricks-day/

 March 21 – International Day for the Elimination of Racial Discrimination: A day that encourages everyone to come together to eliminate all forms of racial discrimination.
-Learn more at:https://www.blueprintforall.org/anti-racism-day/
+Learn more at: https://www.blueprintforall.org/anti-racism-day/

 March 21 – World Down Syndrome Day: This global day of awareness can be supported by wearing fun socks, which is a tradition that started because Chromosome 21 strands look like socks and are unique looking.
 Learn more at: https://www.worlddownsyndromeday.org

-*Information courtesy of: DiversityResources.com
+*Some information courtesy of: DiversityResources.com